Internal Logistics Management Best Practices: New Technologies and Automation

 To do that, Canon uses bolt-on warehouse management systems, transportation management systems, or dock scheduling tools that can be integrated into the shipper’s current procedures.

 Using a site assessment tool, the Canon team does an initial facility walk-through.
-Asking questions along the way, the team examines warehouse setup, flow patterns, worker activity, and other key points.
+Asking questions along the way, the team examines manufacturing plant setup, flow patterns, worker activity, and other key points.
 “We discuss the high-level problems, and then go into a deep dive to ferret out the process variations, mispicks, cycle counts, and write-offs,” says Wisdom.

 Other key questions posed include: What is your return to vendors?
 Do you have an order policy?
 Are there damages?
 What do your customers complain about most?
 “We take all of that information and put it into a matrix,” says Wisdom.
 “Then we develop an analysis of how that specific facility can save money and improve efficiencies.”